 As part of the SPAC's formation process prior to the IPO, the entity or group that forms the SPAC (the "sponsor") purchases founder shares.
-These are purchased for a nominal amount, usually \$25,000 for approximately \$0.01 or less per share), and are generally seen as compensation for the sponsor's expenses and unpaid work managing the SPAC both prior to the IPO and leading up to the de-SPAC transaction.
+Founder shares are purchased for a nominal amount, usually \$25,000 (or approximately \$0.01 or less per share), and are generally seen as compensation for the sponsor's expenses and unpaid work managing the SPAC both prior to the IPO and leading up to the de-SPAC transaction.
+Transfer restrictions generally apply to founder shares; however, such constraints typically do not limit the sponsor from transferring such shares to directors or members of management, often for de minimis consideration, or to institutional investors that serve as "anchor investors."
 Founder shares are the basis for the sponsor's profit in the company if there is a successful de-SPAC.
-Traditionally, the key feature of founder shares is the stipulation that they provide the holders with 20% of the equity raised in the IPO following their conversion at the time of a successful business combination, although some recent SPACs have been adopting innovative structures changing this mechanic, including those that mimic certain private equity approaches to sponsor compensation.
-11 Generally, founder shares are automatically converted to public shares upon completion of the de-SPAC transaction.
+Traditionally, the key feature of founder shares is the stipulation that they provide the holders with 20% of the equity raised in the IPO following their conversion at the time of a successful business combination, although some recent SPACs have been adopting innovative structures changing this mechanic, including those that mimic certain private equity approaches to sponsor compensation.13 Generally, founder shares are automatically converted to public shares upon completion of the de-SPAC transaction.
 If necessary, dilution is limited by grossing up the founder shares as part of the conversion, though this is often a subject of negotiation in the de-SPAC.